 Dubai hotels with good summer facilities

-Many hotel resorts also include mini water parks, lazy rivers, and kids’ clubs within their grounds.
+Many hotel resorts also include mini water parks, lazy rivers, and kids’ clubs.
 The choices are almost endless, and the summer value can be fantastic.
 A few suggestions to try:

 - Dukes the Palm – lazy river & Duksey kids club (and stunning infinity pool)